mattoxb/cs421-sp26-web/content/index.md

 - Read the [[Syllabus]] so you know what to expect from this course.
 - Read the advice for [[How to Succeed in this Course]].

+## Sections

+If you are trying to register, here is what the different sections mean.
+- B3 :: For undergraduates
+- B4 :: For graduate students.
+Note you must select 3 or 4 credits when you register.
+- CSP :: Chicago City Scholars.
+This section meets in Chicago and is part of the City Scholars program.
+- MC3 :: For Chicago City Scholars in the MCS program.
+3 Hours.
+- MC4 :: For Chicago City Scholars in the MCS program.
+4 Hours.